diogo-aos/iseg_pg_aaiml_intro_python/markdown/5_lesson3.md

 Are you really going to use this?

-Often people don't directly use Python's default map, but map is often implemented in other data structures, such as...
+Often people don't directly use Python's default `map`, but `map` is often implemented in other data structures, such as...

 <!-- .element: class="fragment" data-fragment-index="2"-->